kauri-io/Content/infura/infura.md

 # Infura

-## What does Infura do?
+## Why use Infura?

 Creating and maintaining your own Ethereum and IPFS nodes and infrastructure is complex and costly.
-Infura lets you focus on developing functionality by providing a secure, reliable, and scalable infrastructure for your Dapps.
+Infura lets you focus on developing functionality by providing a secure, reliable, and scalable infrastructure for your Dapps that you don't need to worry about.

 You access your Infura-hosted infrastructure via TLS-enabled endpoints, and Ferryman, a custom reverse proxy for scaling requests and instances.